taataa/tapspace/docs/api/v2/index.md

 <a name="tapspacecomponentsbasis"></a>
 ## [tapspace](#tapspace).[components](#tapspacecomponents).[Basis](#tapspacecomponentsbasis)(element)

+Inherits Emitter

-Abstract class for all affine components that have a HTML element.
+[Basis](#tapspacecomponentsbasis) is an abstract class for all affine components that have an HTML element and a position within a Space.
-Multiple bases together form an affine subtree in DOM.
+Multiple bases together form an *affine subtree* in DOM.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>

 - *element*
-  - a HTMLElement
+  - an HTMLElement